 On our second visit to Bangkok, we’ve met some amazing people like the lovely May from Cooper hostel, I wanted her to be my best friend!
 If you are looking for a place to stay in Silom district, check out the Cooper Bangkok, it’s great and you’ll get to meet May!

 We spent 2 days on the slow boat, navigating the beautiful Mekong river in Laos towards the gorgeous UNESCO World Heritage Site of Luang Prabang where we had an amazing time.
-It was here that we discovering the beauty of slow travelling.
+It was here that we discovered the beauty of slow travelling.
 Top tip for exploring Luang Prabang – visit the amazing Kuang Si Waterfall.

 After getting a 3 month visa we roamed Vietnam from north all the way to the south.
 Even though we have a love-hate relationship with Vietnam, we do think it’s a fascinating country.
 Living in the coastal town of Hoi An for 1.5 months was bliss.
 We rented an apartment, shopped in the local market, cycled around the distinctive Old Town and worked hard on our blog.